 - You cannot claim for any health expenses which have or will be paid from any source such as the Health Executive, Local Authority, insurance companies (i.e. VHI/Quinn/Aviva etc) or by other compensation.
 You may claim tax back on the unpaid balance of a health expense; e.g. your health insurer only covers €40 of a doctor's visit, but the cost to you is €60.
 Tax may be claimed on the €20 balance.

 Note – you must have receipts for the items you claim for and they must be specially made gluten-free products.
 The Society is unable to provide an estimate of average spend on gluten-free foods and would encourage members to keep their receipts as the cost recuperated can be quite substantial and varies from person-to-person.

 Keep track with supermarket loyalty cards

-Both Tesco Ireland and Superquinn will provide a Certificate of Expenditure when customers buy gluten free products using their loyalty cards.
+Both Tesco Ireland and Supervalu will provide a Certificate of Expenditure when customers buy gluten-free products using their loyalty cards.

 - Tesco Clubcard - You must register to receive this annual receipt.
 You must opt in to receive mailings from Tesco so that under data protection law they can send you the certificate.

-- Superquinn Reward Card - It is not necessary to register to receive the annual certificate.
+- Supervalu Real Rewards - It is not necessary to register to receive the annual certificate.